 So I put on the fake smile and hold it in.
 I stay silent.
 The misfit.

 And yet, human beings have a basic need to feel like they belong and to feel like they are accepted and appreciated.
 It’s called belongingness in psychology literature.

-How can us misfits make sure we meet this need without totally compromising our innate nature and beliefs?
+How can us misfits make sure we meet this need to belong without totally compromising our innate nature and beliefs?